pmglab/Docs/source/KGGSEE_doc/KGGSEE.rst

         Gene : gene name;

-        #Var : the number of variants assigned to the gene according to different strategies (physically nearby SNPs for MCGA_Dist, isoQTLs for MCGA_isoQTL and gene-level eQTLs for MCGA_eQTL);
+        #Var : the number of variants assigned to the gene according to different strategies (physically nearby SNPs for eDESE:dist, gene-level eQTLs (also are variants) for eDESE:gene, isoform-level eQTLs (also are variants) for eDESE:isoform);

         ECSP : the p value of effective chi-square test;